cximran/pelicanblog/content/A Student s Guide to Working From Home.md

 As a former engineer who spent a lot of time working remotely, there are a few things that I've picked up from experience and from reading various productivity/business books that I think would be useful to share.

-Testing some more content to see if autobuild works.

 # Getting started